 • Applying for an entry-level position: If it’s with a smaller, local business, the personal touch is likely to be appreciated, so drop it off in person.

 • Applying for the same job with multiple employers: You’re likely trying to gauge interest by reaching out to multiple employers, so online tends to work better in situations like this; although a well-crafted cover letter can personalize each submission.

 If you really can’t decide which option is best for you, why not do both?
 You’re going to have to submit digital documents at one point anyway, so having that info in the system ahead of time won’t hurt.
-Regardless of how you apply for your desired position, our resume examples can provide some useful guidance.
+Regardless of how you apply for your desired position, our resume templates can provide some useful guidance.
 Start browsing today!